Michael Patkin's

 • Call bell or voice intercom through to OR

-• Space as for reception area, but including anaesthetist and extra nurse
+• Space as for reception area, but including anaesthetist and extra

 • Lighting, spot lighting, labelled light switches